jroettenbacher/phd_base/README.md

 * read in the lamp standard file
 * find the closest pixel and wavelength to any given wavelength for the given wavelength calibration file
 * get information (date, measured property, channel) from the filename
-* get the path to a specified key defined in `config.toml`
 * get the dark current for a specified measurement file with either option 1 or 2 and optionally plot it
 * correct the raw measurement by the dark current
 * plot the mean corrected measurement